PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 calls, and add relevant-no-op snapshot coverage before running the numeric corpus gate.

+That indexed checkpoint is complete.
+The implementation now uses the shared GraphIndex for consumer lookup, Reshape input/output rewiring, and structural DQ/Q removal, with LayoutState-aware pruning.
+All three raw production calls were replaced in place by `run_quantized_reshape_cleanup`, registered as `layout.dequant_reshape_quantize` in `LAYOUT_PLAN`; their position after TransposeConv fusion remains unchanged.
+Model-only preflight requires the three relevant op types, and the indexed guard proves exclusive edges, protected float intermediates, matching non-float dtype, and identical per-tensor quantization before snapshotting.

+Sequential verification completed with:

+- `5 passed, 24 deselected` for success, mismatched-quantization no-op,
+  diagnostics, architecture, and irrelevant preflight coverage; success used one index build and one snapshot, while the relevant no-op used zero snapshots;
+- `1092 passed, 5 deselected, 2 warnings in 140.85s` for the full direct suite;
+- Tier 0 `zfnet512-12-int8.onnx` `-cotof` evaluation with every output
+  compared, `evaluation_pass=true`, and maximum absolute error `1.862645149230957e-08`.

+The temporary 83 MB Tier 0 output directory was deleted.
+Validation remained single-process and sequential, and no dependency or TensorFlow import was added.
+Rerun the raw-family inventory before choosing the next unit.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work